Editors’ picks: The 38 best products we tried and loved in February | CNN Underscored

 On my quest to spoil my cat as much as possible, these bowls are a rare item that I genuinely needed.
 They’re small and shallow, meaning it’s easy for my cat to graze comfortably, plus the lip on the bowl makes it easy for me to refill and clean the bowls without spilling. — Caroline Curran, associate editor

-I'm a total linen sheets fanatic, and also a firmly anti-white-sheet individual, which means that I go bonkers of brilliantly-colored bed linen whenever I can.
+I'm a total linen sheets fanatic, and also a firmly anti-white-sheet individual, which means that I go bonkers for brilliantly colored bed linen whenever I can.
 Cultiver has been on my must-try list for a while, and this month I finally got the pleasure of trying out its duvet cover and sheets.
-And all I can say is: Wow.
+And all I can say is: wow.
 Not only available in rich colors like mahogany, rose, baby pink and more, but right out of the box they're buttery soft.
 I went with a cedar brown duvet cover and blush pink sheets, which I think go together really nicely.
 You can't ask for a cooler-looking set than this. — Rachel Lubitz, senior lifestyle editor

 This small device has changed my at-home desk for the better.
 Designed to look like a book with a chic natural wood finish, this subtle design feature opens up to 360 degrees to light up a space.
 Once opened, the pages emit a soft light.
 It's perfect to use in a work space and even to use as a ring light of sorts for Zoom calls.
 I've found the rechargeable battery to last for hours on end, and the product comes with a USB charging cable to recharge when needed. — Emily McNutt, senior travel editor

-Outdoor Voices is hands down one of my favorite activewear brands on the market – their pieces are so durable and nothing ever pills.
-This set is from OV’s new Seamless Smooth collection and it’s exactly like it sounds!
-It’s a mid-weight fabric that’s free of seams and both the top and bottom truly slides on like butter.
-I love that no matter what I’m doing — whether it’s a hardcore cycling class or a walk down the grocery aisle — it stays put in all the right places, without ever feeling overly tight. — Stephanie Griffin, social lead
+Outdoor Voices is hands down one of my favorite activewear brands on the market — its pieces are so durable and nothing ever pills.
+This set is from OV’s new Seamless Smooth collection, and it’s exactly like it sounds!
+It’s a mid-weight fabric that’s free of seams, and both the top and bottom truly slide on like butter.
+I love that no matter what I’m doing — whether it’s a hardcore cycling class or a walk down the grocery aisle — it stays put in all the right places without ever feeling overly tight. — Stephanie Griffin, social lead

 I bought these fluffy Crocs a couple weeks ago, and genuinely have no idea why someone hasn’t bullied me into getting them sooner.
 My feet have never known softness like this.
 I can wear them with or without socks for hours while I do housework, and I even took them for a spin on the treadmill for a 30-minute power walk.
 I’m obsessed with the funky tie-dye colorway, and as soon as the snow melts, they’re coming with me on every single errand. — Marissa Miller, Underscored contributor